 Idea behind Lytra shower leg

 Teng, the creator behind the creation of Lytra, was inspired from an old below-the-knee amputees who had a problem doing everyday activities.
 Each year, there are up to 200,000 patients dealing with lower amputations in the US alone.
-After getting their feedback, the designer realizes the main problem of bathing using an artificial limb.
+After getting their feedback, the designer realizes the main concern of bathing using an artificial limb.

 Since the existing prosthetic legs consist of metal components, it is not recommended to expose them to water.
 That’s why amputees find it hard to shower, as they have to crawl, remain seated, or just avoid showering.

 So, Teng thought of creating a useful prosthetic leg that was easy to clean in showers as part of his routine.
-After all, maintaining good hygiene is important to prevent skin from irritations and other hygiene-related problems.
+After all, maintaining good hygiene is important to prevent skin from irritations and other hygiene-related concerns.

 How does Lytra work?